cym13/various-tutorials/functional_programming.rst

 See?
 Not that hard isn't it?

-It should be noticed that in many languages that are functional programming-oriented recursions are automatically optimised into tail recursions at compile time.
+It should be noted that in many languages that are functional programming-oriented recursions are automatically optimised into tail recursions at compile time.
 This is not the case in python.